Dre Campbell Farm

 One such plant is lemongrass.
 Try planting some peppermint near your house.

-The strong scent will keep the fleas away.
-To make a natural flea spray, add eight drops of lemongrass oil to 16 ounces of water.
+The strong scent may help repel fleas.
+To make a homemade flea spray, add eight drops of lemongrass oil to 16 ounces of water.

 Lavender is another excellent plant for repelling fleas.
 It’s a pretty plant with a sweet smell and one of the best for keeping away certain pests.

-Other great repellent plants include basil, sage, mint, catnip, citronella, and chamomile.
+Other popular repellent plants include basil, sage, mint, catnip, citronella, and chamomile.

 7. Essential Oils